googleapis/google-cloud-java/google-cloud-dns/README.md

 }
 ```

-You can now instruct your domain registrar to [update your domain name servers] (https://cloud.google.com/dns/update-name-servers).
+You can now instruct your domain registrar to [update your domain name servers](https://cloud.google.com/dns/update-name-servers).
 As soon as this happens and the change propagates through cached values in DNS resolvers,
 all the DNS queries will be directed to and answered by the Google Cloud DNS service.